zumbalogy/command_search_example/README.md

 proper paging

-give lat and long to the 49 with 0 and 0 as their lat and long :008 > Earthquake.search("latitude:0 longitude>0").count
- => 5

-country:"" causes (Request URL: http://localhost:5000/search/Y291bnRyeToiIg==) command search to error

- ----

- how to run locally (have mongo, bundle, seed, foreman start, go to port)
+add "how to run locally (have mongo, bundle, seed, foreman start, go to port)" and such to readme